How to get to Bologna: options by flight, train, bus, or car

 With Trenitalia or Italo high-speed trains, you can reach Bologna in very little time from the most important cities but also with night trains from Berlin, Amsterdam, Paris and Vienna.

-The train station is located in the city centre, close to the best hotels in Bologna and 15 minutes walking to Piazza Maggiore, the main square from where our Bologna food tours start.
+The train station is located in the city center, close to the best hotels in Bologna and a 15-minute walk to Piazza Maggiore, the main square from where our Bologna food tours start.

 Don't forget to use local trains for your day trips.

-Modena, Parma, Ravenna are astonishing small towns less than 1 hour far from Bologna.
+Modena, Parma, and Ravenna are astonishing small towns less than 1 hour away from Bologna.

 And oh well, we have food tours there too :)